Bitmex perpetual swap and funding rate

-Their sample size was 524 funding periods, and this is the number of times that the funding rate was less than or equal to the sigma adjusted test (assuming a negative funding rate).
+Their sample size was 524 funding periods, which is the number of times the funding rate was less than or equal to the sigma adjusted test (assuming a negative funding rate).

 They concluded that traders use an extreme funding rate as a single to fade/counter-trend.
 The reason for this is the benefit of receiving funding.

 You can find the article from Bitmex here: https://blog.bitmex.com/xbtusd-funding-mean-reversion-strategy/.

 Now, this doesn’t guarantee anything, but it might be helpful in your analysis and decision-making.

 This article is originally written in 2018 but updated in April 2020.
 Many more exchanges offer to trade with perpetual swaps like Deribit, FTX, Bybit, BTSE, and FTX.

 Trade Bitcoin and Altcoins with upto 101x leverage on FTX.
 If you register with my link you get a 10% discount instead of the normal 5% discount from others.: https://ftx.com/#a=1847531

 Use this link to receive a 10% discount on fees on fees + rewards: https://www.bybit.com/en?affiliate_id=6776&group_id=1653&group_type=1

 Want to read more medium articles about trading or the mechanics like this?

 Check out my medium profile and leave a clap and or comment to get this article ranked higher.